 How to Password Protect an Excel Workbook?

-- Go to Files Tab and click on it.
+- Step 1: Go to the Files tab and click on it.

-- Once we click on File tab we can see various options.
-In the info section, we can see a box to protecting workbook.
+- Step 2: Once we click on the File tab we can see various options.
+In the info section, we can see a box to protecting the workbook.

 It says that the structure of the workbook is locked to prevent any changes.